-Sue: And now we’re on video again.
+Sue: And now we’re back on video again.
 What a shame.

-Baldwin is ‘disappeared’ as well, but not before he presses a very important button.
+Baldwin disappears as well, but not before he pushes a very important button.

 Sue: So the monster in this story is invisible.
-What would Doctor Who do without invisible monsters?
-I’m surprised the BBC haven’t tried to sell you some invisible monsters for your toy collection.
+What would Doctor Who do without invisible monsters, eh?
+I’m surprised the BBC haven’t tried to sell you some invisible toy monsters, Neil.

 Me: Who says they haven’t?
 I’ve got hundreds of them.

-Sue: The Doctor is overjoyed with the prospect of danger.
-He’s a lunatic.
+Sue: The Doctor is overjoyed that there could be some danger involved.
+He’s a ****ing lunatic.

 Also heading to Zeta Minor is a Morestran military ship.

-As Commander Salamar barks orders to his subordinates, Sue points a finger at him.
+As Commander Salamar barks orders to his subordinates, Sue excitedly points at him.

-Me: Prentis Hancock – my favourite bad actor.
+Me: Prentis Hancock.
+He’s my favourite bad actor ever.

-Sue: He hasn’t improved since last time we saw him.
+Sue: He hasn’t improved since we last saw him.
 Are you sure this lot aren’t Thals?

-It doesn’t take long for Sue to cast her critical eye over the Morestrans’ costumes.
+Sue casts a critical eye over the Morestrans’ costumes.

-Sue: They are probably very nice if you have a hairy chest to show off.
+Sue: They’re probably very nice to wear if you happen to have a hairy chest.
 I’m surprised they aren’t wearing gold medallions.
-The Thals could throw the chains at the Cybermen if they got into a fight with them.
+That way the Thals could throw their chains at the Cybermen if they got into a fight with them.

 Me: They aren’t Thals!

-Thankfully, not all the costumes in this story are ridiculed by Sue.
+Thankfully, not all the costumes are ridiculed by Sue.

 Sue: Sarah Jane looks very nice this week.
 Practical but stylish.

-The Sarah and the Doctor find the distress beacon in the Morestran caravan, with Baldwin’s skeleton lying next to it.
+The Sarah and the Doctor find the distress beacon in the Morestran caravan, next to Baldwin’s skeleton.

-Sue: OK, I’m a little confused.
+Sue: Okay, I’m a little confused.
 I thought the victims vanished?
 So why have they come back again?

 Sarah returns to the TARDIS to gather some equipment, but the Morestran military lock her inside.

-When the Morestrans summarise the current situation, most of it goes over Sue’s head.
-Thanks to Tom.
+When the Morestrans try to summarise the situation, most of it sails over Sue’s head, mainly thanks to Tom.

 Sue: What the **** is Tom Baker staring at?
-Even when he doesn’t say anything, he’s still the most interesting thing to look at.
+Even when he doesn’t say anything, he’s still the most interesting thing in the room.
 I can’t take my eyes off him.
 What is he looking at?

 Me: He’s probably giving the floor manager a hard time.

-The Doctor and Sarah are placed in detention but Sarah quickly figures a way out.
+The Doctor and Sarah are sent to a detention cell, but Sarah quickly figures a way out.

-The episode concludes with our heroes escaping to the clearing, where they immediately run into…
+The episode concludes with our heroes escaping to a clearing, where they immediately run into…

-The Morestrans tackle the monster with their high-tech weaponry.
+The Morestrans tackle the monster with high-tech weaponry.

-Sue: Their guns sound very wimpy.
-They look good but they sound like something you’d pick up at Toys R Us.
-And how is this monster killing everyone when it’s just standing there doing nothing?
+Sue: Their guns sound wimpy.
+They look good, but they sound like something you’d pick up at Toys R Us.
+And how is this monster killing everyone when it’s just standing there doing absolutely nothing?
 It isn’t even touching anyone.

-The Doctor and Sarah decide to leg it and, luckily for them, the Morestrans couldn’t hit a barn door with their wimpy weapons if their lives depended on it.
+The Doctor and Sarah leg it, and luckily for them, the Morestrans couldn’t hit a barn door with their wimpy weapons if their lives depended on it.

 Sue: Are they the UNIT of the future?
 Which one’s supposed to be Benton?

-When the Doctor and Sarah hike through the jungle – on film – Sue focuses on the down side.
+The Doctor and Sarah hike through the jungle – on film no less.

 Sue: I wish it could look like this all the time.
-I know it’s a budgetary thing but doesn’t it make you feel sad?
+I know it’s a budgetary thing, but doesn’t it make you feel sad?
 It’s so frustrating.
 Part of me wishes the whole thing was shot on video, that way I wouldn’t be disappointed when we keep switching back to it.
-Oh well.

-The Morestrans send an Oculoid Tracker to find the Doctor and Sarah.
+The Morestrans use an Oculoid Tracker to find the Doctor and Sarah.

-Sue: How big is this thing supposed to be?
+Sue: How big is that thing supposed to be, exactly?
 There’s no sense of scale.
 It could be really tiny or there could be people sitting in it.
-Which is it?
+So which one is it?

-As it hovers over the Doctor and Sarah, Sue finally cottons on.
+When the tracker hovers directly over the Doctor and Sarah’s heads, Sue finally figures it out.

-Sue: OK, this is pretty good, actually.
+Sue: Okay, this is pretty good, actually.
 Technically, it’s quite impressive.
-I’m not really into the plot yet, but it looks very good.
-The direction isn’t bad either.
+I’m not really into the plot yet, but it looks good.
+The direction isn’t bad, either.